 After (in progress):

 We ripped out ugly old stained carpeting, found green asbestos tile, and covered over it with new wood flooring.
-We gave the walls a fresh coat of white paint and are planning to install new lighting and create a wooden headboard:
+We gave the walls a fresh coat of white paint and are planning to install new lighting and create a wooden headboard.
+(You can read more about the master bedroom here).

 After (still in progress):